 Positioning the Fruit:

 For giant pumpkins, it is important to position the fruit on the vine, to keep it from pulling off the vine as it grows.
 This is an important, yet fairly easy step for growing giant pumpkins.
 Failure to do so, can cause stem stress, kinks, or even tears on the vine or stem.
-This can restrict the flow of water and nutrients, and in the worst cases, it causes the stem to split from the vine.
+This restricts the flow of water and nutrients, and in the worst cases, it causes the stem to split from the vine.
 The vine is your umbilical cord and should be treated with great care.
-A small kink or tear may not prove disastrous, but at a minimum, it can lower the final size of your fruit.
+A small kink or tear may not prove disastrous, but it willreduce the potentail size of your fruit.

 Plan fruit positioning in advance.
 The vine near the fruit should be "loose", and allowed to move upward as the fruit grows.
 Without a little human intervention, stress problems will occur, as your pumpkin approaches two to three hundred pounds.

 In the selection process, a pumpkin fruit with a stem perpendicular to the vine is preferred.
 This allows the pumpkin to grow away from the vine and not onto the vine as it grows.
-I like to turn the vine away from the fruit in an "L" shape, others suggest an even more extreme "U" shape.
-To me, the perfect position is where the stem looks like it is growing in a straight line from the main vine and new vine growth beyond the fruit, takes a right or left turn.
+I like to turn the vine away from the fruit in an "L" or "U" shape.
+The perfect position is where the stem looks like it is growing in a straight line from the main vine and new vine growth beyond the fruit, takes a right or left turn.
 After a few more feet of growth, you can turn it back in the direction it was headed, if you prefer.
 If the fruit is not growing in this position, train it slowly to do so.
 Plan on doing this over several days.
-If you move it too much too quickly, you can damage the vine.
+If you move it too much too quickly, you can damage the vine or stem.

 General wisdom suggests that no secondary roots allowed to grow two to three feet from either side of the fruit.
 If the vine is rooted, it can tear the vine or stem as the pumpkin grows and produces upward stress as it pulls the vine upward.